 When creating content, focus your content around your target keywords.
 For potential leads to find your content, it needs to be relevant to that target keyword.

-So, when customers search for that keyword or phrase, they’ll be led right to your content.
+So, when customers search for that keyword or phrase, they’ll be led to your content.

 As you can see, content marketing and SEO work hand in hand.

-Though they are different marketing tactics, using them together can produce amazing results and put your content in front of the right people.
+Though they are different marketing tactics, using them together can produce excellent results and put your content in front of the right people.

 Research your target audience